MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 With these settings, anonymous users and dial-in callers still wait in the lobby if the meeting hasn't started.
 While you can set **Anonymous users and dial-in callers can start a meeting** to **On** to avoid this, we don't recommend it.

-## Set meeting policies by using PowerShell
+## Use PowerShell to manage lobby policies

-You can use the [Set-CsTeamsMeetingPolicy](/powershell/module/teams/set-csteamsmeetingpolicy) PowerShell cmdlet to manage lobby options.
+You can use the [Set-CsTeamsMeetingPolicy](/powershell/module/teams/set-csteamsmeetingpolicy) PowerShell cmdlet to manage the following lobby options:

+- Anonymous users can join meetings
+- Users dialing in by phone can bypass the lobby
+- Who can bypass the lobby
+- Who can admit users from the lobby

 ### Control whether anonymous users can join meetings